Graham Mesa Elementary dads in the classroom program taking off

 "Having the Watch DOGS here really adds our school," Sprenger concluded.
 "I have dads leaving with nothing but praise for our teachers and the work they put in.
 They get to see their kids in a different environment and it has created some powerful conversations.
 The pride shines in the kids' eyes when their person comes to spend the day with them.
 Not only the Watch DOGS are rock stars but the student they are supporting are rock stars too."

-If you have a student at GME and would like to participate in the Watch DOG program or would like more information on the Watch DOGS contact Dan Ward at gmewatchdogs@gmail.com.
+If you have a student at GME and would like to participate or would like more information contact Dan Ward at gmewatchdogs@gmail.com.